olexsyn/curriculum_vitae/README.md

 ## Olexandr Synyaschok

-This page is a copy of [my LinkedIn account](https://www.linkedin.com/in/olexsyn/).
-You can go there if you wish.
+This page is a copy of my LinkedIn account.
+If you want [you can go there](https://www.linkedin.com/in/olexsyn/).

 ```
 ```